 iCafe de Paris (ICON Park)

 Located right underneath the Orlando Eye, you must visit iCafe de Paris in ICON Park.
 Just look for the giant Ferris wheel, you can’t miss it!

-This is a perfect place to grab breakfast in Orlando before you check out the ICON Park, a shopping mall that also houses Madame Tussauds’ and the Orlando Aquarium.
+This is one of the perfect breakfast spots in Orlando to visit before you check out ICON Park, a shopping mall that also houses Madame Tussauds and the Orlando Aquarium.
 You’ll be lured in by the smell of what locals call the best cup of coffee in Orlando.

 iCafe de Paris is open daily from 8:00 AM – 12:00 AM.